Paypal Payment Option

 Our other dogs:

-Red (she is a heeler, but is fixed and about 15 years old now).
-She wandered onto our property 14 years ago so we are guessing at her age.
+Red (she is a heeler, but is fixed born in 1998 best we can figure).
+She wandered onto our property so we are guessing at her age.

 Palomino ( my baby... and a real boy, not a dog)...Corgi/Lab mix???
 He is also fixed and was adopted at 6 wks old